systelab/java-report-generator/PULL_REQUEST_TEMPLATE.md

 - [ ] New public packages, classes, and methods are **documented**.
 (Strongly consider documenting private classes and methods)
 - [ ] A new branch needs to be created from master to evolve previous versions
 - [ ] Increase version in pom.xml following [Semantic Versioning](https://semver.org/)
-- [ ] Squash merge as a default merge strategy in Bitbucket
+- [ ] Squash merge as a recommended merge strategy in Bitbucket